Jon Hu stepped away from Wichita State University’s engineering career fair with beads of sweat forming on his face.

 “I foresee in the next couple of years ... we’re going to need a lot of engineers,” Ervay said.
 “But today, we’re very selective.”

 This is Part Five in our series on college and careers.
-Don't miss Part One on the advent of the "college economy," Part Two on planning life after high school, Part Three on Kansas' tech college boom and Part Four on free dual credit classes for high schoolers.
+Don't miss Part One on the advent of the "college economy," Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Six on college major tips, Part Seven on "degree inflation," and Part Eight on the access to four-year college in southwest Kansas.

 Stephan Bisaha reports on education for KMUW in Wichita and the Kansas News Service, a collaboration of KMUW, Kansas Public Radio, KCUR and High Plains Public Radio covering health, education and politics.
 Follow him on @SteveBisaha.